jhipster/jhipster-lite/documentation/hexagonal-architecture.md

     - `primary`: contains adapters implementations that drives your context
     - `secondary`: contains adapters implementations that your context drives

-As sayed many times each "part" here have a specific concern so let's follow the rabbit in that hole.
+As said many times, each "part" here has a specific concern so let's follow the rabbit in that hole.

 ### Code in Domain Model